markkimsal/zmws/README.md

 Yes, exec('./sometask > /dev/null 2>&1 &'); can get you a background task.
 All in all, there isn't much difference between backgrounding a task with exec and sending messages to a message queue or work server - if you're only ever on one physical machine.
 The benefit from using a work server or other messaging solution is that you are prepared for growth.
 If your project becomes successfull, how will you federate that exec('./sometask') to other machines?
 Using something like ZMWS allows you to easily move workers onto different nodes, have 4 or 5 workers all performing the same task, or throttle excessive or abusive requests to a managable level.
 Using a full messaging solution like ZMWS or Apache ActiveMQ will also force your code to be written with the idea of a messaging framework in it, making it adaptable in the future.

+How is this different from gearman?
+====
+Gearman is a very similar project.
+This project uses ZeroMQ to implement the network protocl for performing jobs, gearman uses their own.
+Both projects require a PHP extension.
+In gearman's case it is the php-gearman extension, in the case of ZMWS it requires the php-zmq extension.
+Building on ZeroMQ allows the project to take advantage of future ZeroMQ improvements like security as well as existing ZeroMQ features like multicast.

+Gearman's job server - gearmand - is written in C.  This alleviates any potential memory issues associated with long running PHP processes, but may limit your ability to customize the job server.
+ZMWS's job server is written in PHP.

 Majordomo Pattern
 ====
 This implementation is very similar to the majordomo protocol detailed here: http://rfc.zeromq.org/spec:7